So You Think You Know Behavior?

 • Dry cleaner: ignoring label instructions

-• Plumber: Fitting faucets the wrong way around
+• Plumber: fitting faucets the wrong way around

 • Dermatologist: letting wounds dry out